By Anita Garner

-Hydrangeas are my favorite flowers, but I’m not sure the feeling is mutual.
-It’s a mystery, how I drive past a falling-down building in the wine country with giant old hydrangeas still marching up to the roof line, while I’m lucky if mine grow to be knee-high.
-I’ve planted every color and every style and tried suggestions I find online.
+Hydrangeas are my favorite flowers but I’m not sure the feeling is mutual.
+It’s a mystery, when I drive past a falling-down building in the wine country with giant old hydrangeas still marching up to the roof line, while I’m lucky if mine grow to be knee-high.
+I’ve planted every color and every variety and tried suggestions I find online.
 Still, they don’t really flourish for me.

 I’m indulging in a few hydrangea fantasies today.
 These for instance are not my flowers, not my picket fence.
 A girl can dream.